-HB 1051 would extend for one year a direct distribution of High Cost Fund dollars to a number of rural telecommunications providers around the state.
-The bill would align the sunset date for this direct distribution with the larger programmatic sunset review of the High Cost Fund Support Mechanism and Broadband Deployment Board that will occur in 2024.
-The bill will be heard in the Senate Transportation and Energy Committee on Monday, Feb.
-27.
+HB 1051 extends for one year a direct distribution of High Cost Fund dollars to a number of rural telecommunications providers around the state.
+The bill aligns the sunset date for this direct distribution with the larger programmatic sunset review of the High Cost Fund Support Mechanism and Broadband Deployment Board that will occur in 2024.
+The bill has been sent to the Governor for signature.

-Sponsors: Reps.
-Lukens and Holtorf, Sens.
-Roberts and Pelton R.
+Sponsors: Rep. Lukens & Rep. Holtorf, and Sen. Roberts & Sen. Pelton R.